 Dealing with rising home insurance rates can be frustrating, but it’s important to understand that there are things you can do to help minimize the impact. to know what other factors are pushing them higher, so you can learn how to keep your premiums as low as possible.

 A lot of factors determine your premium.
 Some you can control; others you can’t.
 These are the 11 reasons home insurance rates increase.

-Your insurance rates may increase if your limits were adjusted to account for inflation and the cost of rebuilding your home.
-The national 2019 rate of inflation was 1.81 percent, but your home may see higher or lower rates depending on the construction costs in your area.
+Your insurance rates may increase if your limits are adjusted to account for inflation and the cost of rebuilding your home.
+The national 2022 rate of inflation was 8%, but your home may see higher or lower premiums depending on the construction costs in your area.
 The more it costs to rebuild your home, the more your insurance will be.

 Read through your renewed homeowners policy and look for any discounts that might not have been applied.
 If you didn’t submit proof of safety devices, these discounts may be removed and make your rates go up.
 That’s easy enough to correct – just contact your provider and submit the discount documentation.

-In the industry, we lovingly call these “attractive nuisances” – the items in your yard that may attract visitors and cause injuries.
-Think: swing sets, tree houses, trampolines, swimming pools, and slides.
+In the industry, we lovingly call these attractive nuisances – the items in your yard that may attract visitors and cause injuries.
+Think of swing sets, tree houses, trampolines, swimming pools, and slides.
 They may even invite trespassers, and unfortunately, you can be held responsible for injuries even your uninvited guests experience.

 If you have an older home, outdated systems can make it more expensive to insure (or hard to insure altogether).
-Investing in electrical, HVAC, or plumbing upgrades can not only make your home safer, but they may make your homeowners insurance more affordable in the long run.
+Investing in plumbing upgrades or replacing recalled electrical panels can not only make your home safer, but they may also make your homeowners' insurance more affordable in the long run.

 Your roof protects everything under it.
 As it gets older, it doesn’t do that job as well.
 An older roof is more likely to have leaks and experience wind and hurricane damage.
 It may be time to replace your roof if it has: